tum-gis/3dcitydb-docker-postgis/README.md

 The best way of sharing Docker images with the public is with [Docker Hub](https://hub.docker.com/).
 To obtain an image from Docker Hub you simply need to download it using the [`docker pull`](https://docs.docker.com/engine/reference/commandline/pull/#usage) command.
-However, as the 3DCityDB Docker image is not published jet, we need to use the [`docker load`](https://docs.docker.com/engine/reference/commandline/load/) commands to import the image you can download below on your system.
+However, as the 3DCityDB Docker image is not published jet, we need to use the [`docker load`](https://docs.docker.com/engine/reference/commandline/load/) command to import the image you can download below on your system.

 DOWNLOAD: [**3DCityDB Docker TESTING image**](https://www.3dcitydb.org/3dcitydb/fileadmin/public/3dcitydb-docker/3dcitydb.tar.gz)

 <a name="docker-import-export"></a>
 ### Docker image import/export
-To find out what images exist on your system run [`docker images`](https://docs.docker.com/engine/reference/commandline/images/) to list all local images.
+To find out what images exist on your system run [`docker images`](https://docs.docker.com/engine/reference/commandline/images/).
 You will receive an output similar to this:
 ```
 $: docker images